 You can apply for OPT after being enrolled for at least 9 months, but you cannot begin employment until you receive your Employment Authorization Document (EAD) from USCIS.
 OPT may include paid internships in USA for international students and other similar positions.

-Curricular Practical Training (CPT) is an off-campus employment option for F-1 students when the practical training is an integral part of the established curriculum or academic program.
+Curricular Practical Training (CPT) is an off-campus student part time jobs in USA for F-1 students when the practical training is an integral part of the established curriculum or academic program.